Vishalkulkarni45/ragu/book/src/design/mesh.md

 # Mesh Polynomial

-Given a collection of $C$ circuits, each represented by a bivariate polynomial $s_i(X, Y)$, the mesh is a higher-level trivariate polynomial $m(W, X, Y)$ that interpolates these circuits, such that
+As [previously discussed](../design/circuits/circuit_polynomials.md), individual circuits can be represented entirely by a polynomial $s(X, Y)$ that represents all of its linear constraints.
+In order to make many different circuits available within the protocol simultaneously, it will be useful to define a mesh polynomial $m(W, X, Y)$ in that third formal indeterminate $W$ that interpolates such that

 $$
 m(\omega^i, X, Y) = s_i(X, Y)